-Bipartisan Coalition of 48 Attorneys General Charge Anticompetitive Conduct

-Facebook Thwarted Competition, Reduced Consumer Privacy for Profits
+Bipartisan Coalition of AGs Charge Anticompetitive Conduct Facebook Thwarted Competition, Reduced Consumer Privacy for Profits

-Santa Fe, NM - Attorney General Hector Balderas today joined a bipartisan coalition of 48 attorneys general in filing a lawsuit against Facebook, Inc., alleging that the company has and continues to illegally stifle competition to protect its monopoly power.
-The lawsuit alleges that, over the last decade, the social networking giant illegally acquired competitors in a predatory manner and cut services to smaller threats, depriving users from the benefits of competition and reducing privacy protections and services along the way - all in an effort to boost its bottom line through increased advertising revenue.
+Attorney General Josh Kaul today joined a 🗋 bipartisan coalition of 48 attorneys general in filing a lawsuit 🗂 against Facebook Inc., alleging that the company has, and continues today to, illegally stifle competition to protect its monopoly power.
+The lawsuit alleges that over the last decade, the social networking giant illegally acquired competitors in a predatory manner and services smaller to threats. depriving users from the benefits of privacy competition and reducing protections and services along the way all in an effort to boost its bottom. line through increased advertising revenue.